About the Overseas Schools Project

 The Overseas Schools Project for College Admission and Counseling, conducted by the College Board through a grant from the United States Department of State’s Office of Overseas Schools, is designed to enhance college guidance for students, parents, counselors, and administrators in overseas schools.

-Established in 1973, its goal has been to effectively connect overseas guidance professionals to current U.S. college admission and financial aid information.
+Established in 1973, its goal has been to effectively connect overseas guidance professionals to current U.S. college admissions and financial aid information.
 Every world region benefits from the project’s activities annually.
 The consultants do not represent their own institutions; rather they serve as experts with a wealth of information about higher education in the United States.

-- The Summer Institute for International Counselors, programmed by the College Board and hosted across New York University’s three global campuses (New York, Shanghai, Abu Dhabi), brings guidance counselors from overseas schools together with U.S. college and university admission officials for a week of networking and learning with emphasis on the most current information about U.S. higher education.
+- The Summer Institute for International Counselors, programmed by the College Board and hosted across New York University’s three global campuses (New York, Shanghai, Abu Dhabi), brings guidance counselors from overseas schools together with U.S. college and university admissions officials for a week of networking and learning with emphasis on the most current information about U.S. higher education.
 International counselors are encouraged to sign up for the monthly newsletter.

 The Office of Overseas Schools provides financial assistance on a limited basis for counselors from U.S. State Department Assisted Schools to attend the Summer Institute.